NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 ### Shared Socioeconomic Pathways (SSP)

 Over the past few years, an international team of climate scientists, economists and energy systems modellers have built a range of new “pathways” that examine how global society, demographics and economics might change over the next century.
-They are collectively known as the “Shared Socioeconomic Pathways” (SSPs).
+They are collectively known as the “Shared Socio-economic Pathways” (SSPs).

 Information about the scenario process and the SSP framework can be found in [Moss et al. (2010)](http://www.nature.com/nature/journal/v463/n7282/full/nature08823.html), [van Vuuren et al. (2014)](http://link.springer.com/article/10.1007%2Fs10584-013-0906-1) and [O‘Neil et al. (2014)](http://link.springer.com/article/10.1007%2Fs10584-013-0905-2) and [Kriegler et al. (2014)](http://link.springer.com/article/10.1007%2Fs10584-013-0971-5).